This rich and creamy coconut lentil curry is the perfect dinner idea if you are looking for something flavorful, healthy, and quick to make.

 I absolutely love curries!
 They are one of my favorite meals to make.
 They are so rich, flavorful, and comforting!
 Plus, they are healthy and can be quick to make if you use some simple tricks!

 And this coconut lentil curry is no exception.
-If you tried my chickpea curry, you know I am a big fan of keeping things simple.
+If you tried my chickpea curry or my butternut squash with chickpea curry, you know I am a big fan of keeping things simple.
 There is no reason to complicate our lives in the kitchen, especially considering how busy we are.

 I promise this recipe will make any curry lover in the house extremely happy.
 And if you make an extra batch, you will have an incredibly delicious meal ready for lunch the next day!